saroj3k/ocp-flow-tester/README.md

 ### Launch checks

-To launch the playbook, checkout it on the machine you used to run openshift-ansible playbook and run the following command: `ansible-playboot -i {/path/to/your/inventory} check_flows.yml`
+To launch the playbook, checkout it on the machine you used to run openshift-ansible playbook and run the following command: `ansible-playbook -i {/path/to/your/inventory} check_flows.yml`

 Following variables can be passed to the playbook to fit your needs:
  * openshift_master_api_port: api port (default 8443)